devcontainers/cli/example-usage/README.md

 #### How the tool examples work

-This example demonstrates the use of the dev container CLI to:
+These examples demonstrate the use of the dev container CLI to:

 1. Simplify setup using the "dev container features" concept.
 For example, SSH support is added just using a feature reference.
 See `workspace/.devcontainer/devcontainer.json` for more information.